 Manual Bidding Gives You Control but Caps Your Volume

 Manual bidding means opening Freelancer.com's browse page, scanning new projects, reading descriptions, deciding whether to bid, drafting a proposal, and submitting it.
-For a freelancer targeting 10 to 15 projects per day, this cycle eats two to three hours — not counting follow-up messages, clarification board posts, and the mental overhead of switching between project contexts.
+For a freelancer targeting 10 to 15 projects per day, this cycle eats two to three hours, not counting follow-up messages, clarification board posts, and the mental overhead of switching between project contexts.

 The strength is control.
-You read every description yourself, so you catch nuances that filters sometimes miss: a client who says "urgent" in the first line, a budget that looks reasonable but hides scope creep, a technology stack that is close to yours but not quite right.
+You read every description yourself, so you catch nuances that filters sometimes miss: a client who says "urgent" in the first line, a budget that looks reasonable but hides scope creep, a technology stack that's close to yours but not quite right.
 Your proposals reflect your genuine judgment because you wrote every word.

 Auto Bidding Inverts the Bottleneck — Coverage Over Craft